LittleBitwise/SLua-wiki/Chapter 2 - Basics.md

 end
 ```
 ### repeat-until loop
 Constructed like `repeat ... until ...`, the loop first executes all of the code in the `repeat` block.
-If the condition evaluates to `false`, the loop repeats.
+If the `until` condition evaluates to `false`, the loop repeats again.

+This type of loop is useful when you want to execute code **at least** once, even if the condition is fulfilled before the loop.

 ```lua
 repeat